NSS-SE-Frontend-Cohort/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 ## Setup

-Your mentors will provide a Github Classroom link that will create the Github repository.
-Make sure that the team follows the guidance provided in the [Github Workflow Guides](https://nashville-software-school.github.io/github-workflow/) during this project.
+The LMS will provide a link to the GitHub source code repository.
+Make sure to follows the guidance provided in the [Github Workflow Guides](https://nashville-software-school.github.io/github-workflow/) during this project.

-Once the team's repository has been made and everyone has joined the Github Classroom team, you will start with the [Begin a Project With Starter Code](https://nashville-software-school.github.io/github-workflow/START_REMOTE.html) process.
+Start with the [Begin a Project With Starter Code](https://nashville-software-school.github.io/github-workflow/START_REMOTE.html) process.

 ## Automated Tests